zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 ..
 Note::

-    Only single image boot is supported with RAM loading upgrade mode.
+    Only single image boot is supported with ``RAM load`` upgrade mode.

 Summary of different modes for image upgrade
 ============================================